vyraun/CacheHog/README.md

 ------------------------

-This program  hogs memory bandwidth by trying to stress the different banks of the DRAM main memory and hence, delay other applications’ memory requests .
+This program  hogs memory bandwidth by trying to stress the different banks of the DRAM main memory and hence, delay other applicationsâ€™ memory requests .

 cacheoccupy_stride_stream.c